SnowHana/footy/plan.md

 Probs forget about django atm,

 #### 10th Sep

 - Finished jupyter notebook of big 5 player standard stats scraper
 - Probs better to set up an obsidian vault for logging i guess
 - Started working on Rating system for an indiv player

+#### 13th Sep

+- Worked on Django part.
+- Created view of **players_all** : Display upto 50 plyers, can be as sth of activity feed

+##### TODO:

+- Other views (Player detail view, Team detail view)
+- Add other info about team: Stadium, team size, supporters, city etc
+- Implement Graph.

 ---